chemerisuk/better-dom/README.md

 Because of code size emmet expressions support is only for HTML strings and has some limitations for now, but major features are in place.

-## Better event handling
+## Event handling best practices
-Events handling is a big part of writing code for DOM.
-And there are some features included to the library APIs that force developers to use  best practices to prevent potential issues in their code.
+Events handling is a big part of writing a code for DOM.
+And there are some features included to the library APIs that help developers to avoid potential issues and keep their code easier to maintain.

 #### Get rid of the event object
-Event handlers loose event object argument and this thing improves testability of your code.
+Event callback looses event object argument and it improves testability of your code.

 ```js
 // NOTICE: handler don't have e as the first argument